Omri Casspi: Houston Rockets (2013–2014)

 On July 16, 2013, Casspi signed a multi-year deal with the Houston Rockets.
-On November 1, 2013, for the first time Israelis on opposing NBA teams faced each other, as the Rockets played Gal Mekel and the Dallas Mavericks; the two were teammates on the Israelis Under 16, Under 18, and Under 20 teams, and on the Maccabi Tel Aviv junior team.
+On November 1, for the first time Israelis on opposing NBA teams faced each other, as the Rockets played Gal Mekel and the Dallas Mavericks; the two were teammates on the Israelis Under 16, Under 18, and Under 20 teams, and on the Maccabi Tel Aviv junior team.

+New Orleans Pelicans (2014)

 On July 15, 2014, Casspi was traded from the Rockets to the New Orleans Pelicans in a three-team trade that also involved the Washington Wizards.
-On July 23, 2014, he was waived bye the Pelicans.
+Eight days later, he was waived by the Pelicans.

-Return to the Kings (2014–2017)
+Return to Sacramento (2014–2017)

-On September 18, 2014, Casspi signed with the Sacramento Kings, returning for a second stint.
-On April 7, 2015, he scored a then career-high 31 points on 12-of-20 shooting in a 116-111 win over the Minnesota Timberwolves.
+On September 18, 2014, Casspi re-signed with the Sacramento Kings.
+On April 7, 2015, he scored a then career-high 31 points on 12-of-20 shooting in a 116–111 victory over the Minnesota Timberwolves.

 On July 14, 2015, Casspi re-signed with the Kings.
-On December 28, 2015, he scored a career-high 36 points in a loss to the Golden State Warriors.
-He also tied Mike Bibby's team record with nine three-pointers.
+On December 28, he scored a career-high 36 points in a 122–103 loss to the Golden State Warriors.
+In a three-pointer shootout duel with Stephen Curry, Casspi also tied Mike Bibby's team record with nine three-pointers.

-While shooting 44.8 percent from outside of the arc, he was being mentioned as a candidate for the All-Star Three-Point Contest.
+While shooting 44.8 percent from outside of the arc, Casspi was being mentioned as a candidate for the All-Star Three-Point Contest.

-New Orleans Pelicans (2017)
+Return to New Orleans (2017)

 On February 20, 2017, Casspi and teammate DeMarcus Cousins were traded to the New Orleans Pelicans in exchange for Tyreke Evans, Buddy Hield, Langston Galloway, and 2017 first round and second round draft picks.
 In his only game for the Pelicans three days later, Casspi broke his right thumb after scoring 12 points in the 129–99 loss to the Houston Rockets.
-He was subsequently waived by the Pelicans on February 25 after being ruled out for four to six weeks.
+Casspi was subsequently waived by the Pelicans on February 25 after being ruled out for four to six weeks.